 Failed payment notifications

-The chances of re-attempted charges being processed successfully diminishes with each attempt.
+The chances of re-attempted charges being processed successfully diminish with each attempt.
 Depending on the grace period and payment re-attempt schedule in place, subscribers should eventually be clearly notified that their payment method has failed, and asked directly to update it to ensure their access is not revoked.

 Such notifications should ideally be placed within the grace period, and specify that access to the product will be lost if a successful payment is not received within a certain number of days or by a specific date.